 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

-Indeed, the best place in the world to behold the best Losar celebration is Tibet!
+Indeed, Tibet is the best place in the world to witness the best Losar celebration!
 But where in Tibet?
 We have the answer!

 • Shigatse Region